n2geoff/codeigniter-starter/README.md

 The goal is two-fold

-1. Self-contained Application
+1. Self-contained Applications
-2. Have Multiple Applications
+2. Support for Multiple Applications

 ### Public Folder

 A place to store all your web accessible content, such as images, stylesheets, ect...

 >`application/public/` folder is the entry point for your web accessible content.